 Metro Alliance for Healthy Families (MAHF)

-The Metro Alliance for Healthy Families works hand in hand with families and community agencies in the Twin Cities region of Minnesota to build a secure foundation for babies and their families.
+The Metro Alliance for Healthy Families works hand-in-hand with families and community agencies in the Twin Cities region of Minnesota to build a secure foundation for babies to grow with their families.
 Reference: https://www.metroallianceforhealthyfamilies.org/Pages/Public/MAHFHomeForm.aspx

 Doodle, Doodle Poll

 A quick, easy, and free software to survey everyone's schedules and coordinate a date and time for a meeting.
 Check it out: https://doodle.com